lawsonmcphetridge/lawsonmcphetridge/README.md

 https://www.linkedin.com/in/lawson-mcphetridge/

 <h1>About Me</h1>
-<p>I am a Software Engineer who is focusing on HTML,CSS,React.js,Express.js.
+<p>I am a Software Engineer who is focusing on HTML, CSS, React, Express.js.
 I am creative developer with a special touch for UI/UX.</p>
 <!--
 **lawsonmcphetridge/lawsonmcphetridge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.